Updated on 2025-09-11 GMT+08:00

 VPC owners can share the subnets in a VPC with one or multiple accounts through Resource Access Manager (RAM).
 Through VPC sharing, you can easily configure, operate, and manage multiple accounts' resources at low costs.
 For more information about VPC and subnet sharing, see VPC Sharing.

-For details on how to create a VPC and a subnet, see Creating a VPC.
-If you need to create and use a new subnet in an existing VPC, see Creating a Subnet for the VPC.
+For details on how to create a VPC and a subnet, see Creating a VPC and Subnet.
+If you need to create and use a new subnet in an existing VPC, see Creating a Subnet for an Existing VPC.

 Security group